Accurate detection. Expert diagnosis.

 What is a mammogram?

 A mammogram is an X-ray image of your breast.
-It is used to find and diagnose breast disease in women.
-Your healthcare provider may order a mammogram if you have a breast problem such as a lump, pain, or discharge from a nipple.
+It is used to find and diagnose breast disease.
+Your healthcare provider may order a mammogram if you have a breast problem, such as a lump, pain, or discharge from a nipple.
 Your provider may also order one as a screening test.
-The test can look for breast cancers, noncancerous or benign tumors, and cysts before they can be felt.
+The test can look for breast cancers, noncancer (benign) tumors, and cysts before they can be felt.

-If a mammogram shows an area in your breast that may be cancer, your provider can remove a sample of tissue.
+If a mammogram shows an area in your breast that may be cancer, your provider will refer you to a specialist who is trained to remove a sample of tissue.
 This is called a biopsy.
-Your provider may remove the tissue by needle or during surgery.
+This healthcare provider may remove the tissue by needle or during surgery.
 The tissue will be looked at under a microscope to find out if it is cancer.

-Mammograms may also be done with the help of a computer to make digital images.
-This method is good for women younger than 50, women with dense breast tissue, and women who are premenopausal or perimenopausal.
-Digital mammograms are basically done the same way as a standard mammogram.
+Mammograms are typically done with the help of a computer to make digital images.
+One method of doing the mammogram, called 3-D or tomography, is good for women younger than age 50, women with dense breast tissue, and women who are premenopausal or perimenopausal.
+The other method is call 2-D.

 With either method, the mammogram images are checked for masses, tiny mineral deposits called calcifications, or areas of abnormal density.
 Any of these may mean that you have cancer.
 The problem areas are highlighted by the computer for a radiologist to look at.